cake-lab/transient-deep-learning/README.md

 }
 ```

-## Acknowlegement
+## Acknowledgement

 We thank all our anonymous reviewers for their insightful comments.
-This work is supported in part by National Science Foundation grants #1755659 and #1815619, Google Cloud Platform Research credits, the National Natural Sci- ence Foundation of China (61802377), and the Youth Inno- vation Promotion Association at CAS.
+This work is supported in part by National Science Foundation grants #1755659 and #1815619, Google Cloud Platform Research credits, the National Natural Science Foundation of China (61802377), and the Youth Innovation Promotion Association at CAS.

 ## Contact